-Company Description of litigation Status of litigation Disputed amount Amounts paid (including provisionally) Provisions recorded in the financial statement Herambiente Spa Dispute documents related to the Sommacampagna landfill for the periods 2014-2017.
-7.5 - - Herambiente Spa Notices of assessment for the years 2008 to 2016 concerning the classification in the real estate registry of the Ferrara waste-to-energy plant.
-2013 notices with a favourable ruling for the 2.8 - - Herambiente Spa Notices of assessment for the years between 2010 and 2020 concerning the classification in the real estate registry of land, facilities and buildable areas located in Ravenna. them.
-A number of notices of assessment for matters not included in the settlement agreement 2.6 1.8 0.2 AcegasApsAmga Spa Excise on self-consumption Technical-administrative audit of the Padua and Trieste waste-to-energy plants carried out by the Customs Agency for the years 2012 to 2015 in relation to the installation of measuring instruments for detecting electricity produced and used for self-consumption and associated payment of the excise.
-The proceedings pertaining to the waste-to-energy plant of Padua are pending before the Court of Cassation following the appeal filed, while the proceedings pertaining to the waste-to-energy plant of Trieste are pending before the Regional Tax Commission of Trieste 2.1 0.8 - Herambiente Spa Notices of assessment for the years between 2013 and 2019 concerning the waste to energy plant and the recycling plant located in the municipality of Coriano.
-Commission of Rimini and partly before the Regional Tax Commission of Fmilia-Romagna 1.0 - - Notices of assessment for the tax periods from 2013 to 2017, notified by the Municipality of Riccione for the permanent occupation of public land with waste bins.
-2013 and 2016 are pending before the Regional Tax Commission of Emilia-Romagna, while the 1.0 1.0 Hera Spa COSAP notice of objection for the tax periods from 2018 and 2019, notified by the Municipality of Riccione for the permanent occupation of public land with waste bins.
-The presentings are pending before the Civil 2.1 - 2.4 TOSAP notices of assessment for the tax years 2014-2018, notified by the Municipality of Coriano for the permanent occupation of public land with waste bins.
-2015 is pending before the Provincial Tax Commission of Rimini.
-0.9 -
+Company Tax Description of litigation Status of litigation Disputed amount Amounts paid (including provisionally) Provisions recorded in the financial statement Herambiente Spa Eco-tax Dispute documents related to the Sommacampagna landfill for the periods 2014-2017.
+7.5 - Herambiente Spa Notices of assessment for the years 2008 to 2016 concerning the classification in the real estate registry of the Ferrara waste-to-energy plant.
+The proceedings were concluded for the 2008- 2013 notices with a favourable ruling for the Company, and are still pending before the Tax Commission for the remaining years.
+2.8 - - Herambiente Spa ICI/IMU Notices of assessment for the years between 2010 and 2020 concerning the classification in the real estate registry of land, facilities and buildable areas located in Ravenna. matters not included in the settlement agreement 2.6 1.8 0.2 AcegasApsAmga Spa Excise on self-consumption Technical-administrative audit of the Padua and Trieste waste-to-energy plants carried out by the Customs Agency for the years 2012 to 2015 in relation to the installation of measuring instruments for detecting electricity produced and used for self- consumption and associated payment of the excise. plant of Padua are pending before the Court of Cassation following the appeal filed, while the proceedings pertaining to the waste-to-energy plant of Trieste are pending before the Regional Tax Commission of Trieste 2.1 0.8 - Herambiente Spa ICI/IMU Notices of assessment for the years between 2013 and 2019 concerning the waste to energy plant and the recycling plant located in the municipality of Coriano.
+Commission of Rimini and partly before the 1.0 - - Notices of assessment for the tax periods from 2013 to 2017, notified by the Municipality of Riccione for the permanent occupation of public land with waste bins.
+2013 and 2016 are pending before the Regional Tax Commission of Emilia-Romagna, while the 1.0 1.0 Hera Spa COSAP/TOSAP COSAP notice of objection for the tax periods from 2018 and 2019, notified by the Municipality of Riccione for the permanent occupation of public land with waste bins.
+The proceedings are pending before the Civil 2.1 - 2.4 TOSAP notices of assessment for the tax years 2014-2018, notified by the Municipality of Coriano for the permanent occupation of public land with waste bins.
+2015 is pending before the Provincial Tax 0.9

-"redetermined amount" means the original amount of the claim with no interests, unless it was redetermined as a result of judicial conciliation, assessment with adhesion, partial annulment in judicial proceedings or on self-defence.
+\ "redetermined amount" means the original amount of the claim with no interests, unless it was redetermined as a result of judicial conciliation, assessment with adhesion, partial annulment in judicial proceedings or on self-defence. \\ the amounts paid include interest, if due